N3426/Project-system-smart-jack/README.md

    - If `Incoming_value` is `'0'`, similar logic applies but for moving the motor anticlockwise.

 The `loop()` function thus orchestrates the light-responsive behavior and motor control based on Bluetooth commands and IR sensor readings.
 The use of `digitalWrite()` and `analogWrite()` functions controls the LEDs and motor speed/direction, respectively.

+## Summary
+   In simple terms, this code turns a device into a remotely controlled gadget that can move based on commands.
+It uses light to decide when to turn on a night light and uses an infrared sensor to avoid bumping into things.